-In planning and performing our audit of the financial statements of Lowndes County, Mississippi for the year ended September 30, 2020, we considered Lowndes County, Mississippi's internal control to determine our auditing procedures for the purpose of expressing an opinion on the financial statements and not to provide assurance on internal control.
+In planning and performing our audit of the financial statements of Lowndes County, Mississippi for the year ended September 30, 2022, we considered Lowndes County, Mississippi's internal control to determine our auditing procedures for the purpose of expressing an opinion on the financial statements and not to provide assurance on internal control.

 In addition, for areas not considered material to Lowndes County, Mississippi's financial reporting, we have performed some additional limited internal control and state legal compliance review procedures as identified in the state legal compliance audit program issued by the Office of the State Auditor.
 Our procedures were substantially less in scope than an audit, the objective of which is the expression of an opinion on the County's compliance with these requirements.
 Accordingly, we do not express such an opinion.
-This report does not affect our report dated October 19, 2021, on the financial statements of Lowndes County, Mississippi.
+This report does not affect our report dated June 14, 2023, on the financial statements of Lowndes County, Mississippi.

-Although no findings came to our attention as a result of these review procedures and compliance tests, these procedures and tests cannot and do not provide absolute assurance that all state legal requirements have been complied with.
+Due to the reduced scope, these review procedures and compliance tests cannot, and do not, provide absolute assurance that all state legal requirements have been complied with.
 Also, our consideration of the internal control would not necessarily disclose all matters within the internal control that might be weaknesses.
 In accordance with Section 7-7-211, Miss.
 Code Ann.
 (1972), the Office of the State Auditor, when deemed necessary, may conduct additional procedures and tests of transactions for this or other fiscal years to ensure compliance with legal requirements.